 I do not like spying college friends R&G, I altered their letter so they met the fate meant for me.

 I do not like invading Norwegian kings.
 I do not like so many things.

 Though I did like Yorrick, now he’s dead.

 Don’t offer me Juevos verde con jamón instead!

 I really like what he did, it was very creative.
-I mean, Green Eggs in Hamlet, that’s hilarious.
+I mean, Green Eggs and Hamlet, that’s hilarious.
 But the most important part, and the possible Shakespeare teaching lesson from this that I see: Can we use this creative spin to get our kids to have fun with Shakespeare, so they see him and understand him better?

 Perhaps that’s a great Shakespeare classroom activity, write a Seuss-like or beginner book version of a Shakespeare play.

-You never know, your student may write the next Go Macbeth, Go! or A Midsummer went by! or One Romeo, Two Juliet, Red Capulets, Blue Montegues!
+You never know, your student may write the next Go Macbeth, Go! or A Midsummer went by! or One Romeo, Two Juliet, Red Capulets, Blue Montagues!
 I also think this should be by William Seussspeare, not Shakespeare!

 What clever titles can you think of?

-Can you find anything else out in cyber space?
+Can you find anything else out in cyberspace?